PraisEneh/WSUArboretumAPI/README.md

 ### Response Objects

 #### When using the /tree/getOneTree route,
 you must provide an id number with the query key 'id'.
-The following json object will be returned:
+The following json object will be returned:\n

 entityID: integer
 displayName: string